vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 This flag provides the ability to restrict the secret handling to default secrets present in the namespace where the AKO is installed.
 This flag is applicable only to Openshift clusters.
 Default value is `false`.

-### AKOSettings.vpcMode

-Use this flag to enable AKO to operate in NSX VPC based environments.
-In VPC mode, VIP networks will be configured automatically unlike the non-VPC mode where the VIP networks and their respective IPAM are user-configured.

-This feature is currently supported only in NSX-T cloud.
-It is disabled by default.
-Set the flag to `true` to enable the feature.

 ### NetworkSettings.nodeNetworkList

-The `nodeNetworkList` lists the Networks (specified using either `networkName` or `networkUUID`) and Node CIDR's where the k8s Nodes are created.
-This is only used in vCenter cloud and only when disableStaticRouteSync is set to false.
+The `nodeNetworkList` lists the Networks and Node CIDR's where the k8s Nodes are created.
+This is only used in the ClusterIP deployment of AKO and in vCenter cloud and only when disableStaticRouteSync is set to false.

 If two Kubernetes clusters have overlapping Pod CIDRs, the service engine needs to identify the right gateway for each of the overlapping CIDR groups.
 This is achieved by specifying the right placement network for the pools that helps the Service Engine place the pools appropriately.